OSCA Logo

 The O.S.C.A. logo appears simple due to its round shape, reflecting the understated practicality of a company that, in the mid-20th century, chose not to mimic the elaborate emblems of Porsche or Ferrari.
 Instead, it took a different path to showcase its individuality.

-The automotive brand’s symbol consists of concentric circles, giving it the appearance of a roundel.
-Its colors—blue, red, and white—match the colors of the Bologna coat of arms, as O.S.C.A. was founded in this Italian province.
+The automotive brand’s symbol consists of concentric circles, giving it a roundel appearance.
+Its colors, blue, red, and white, match the colors of the Bologna coat of arms, as O.S.C.A. was founded in this Italian province.
 Dark purple adds contrast, highlighting the light center and its colorful content.

 The car brand incorporated state symbols into its logo and placed them at the center to express love for its native province.
 The company’s patriotic spirit aimed to build trust among locals for the regional manufacturer and to bring fame to Bologna worldwide.